The Financial Technology Law Review: Switzerland

 Self-executing contracts are generally permitted by Swiss law, as long as the essential terms and conditions of the contract are agreed upon by both parties.
 Fully automated investment processes such as robo-advisers are not per se prohibited by Swiss law, as long as the clients concerned are informed and agreed respectively.

 AI projects are not separately regulated and they need to comply with the regulations applicable to the actual project.
-In addition to data protection and confidentiality issues regarding the access to data to train self-learning systems, a focus of the current discussion is on compliance and liability.
-Various compliance rules stipulate that a regulated entity must be aware of and control its decision parameters (e.g., risk management) which may be difficult in deep learning systems.
+In additions to data protection and confidentiality issues regarding the access to data to train self-learning systems, a focus of the current discussion is on compliance and liability.
+Various compliance rules stipulate that a regulated entity must be aware of and control its decision parameters (e.g., risk management) which may be difficult in case of deep learning systems.
 Furthermore, liability issues are unsolved in case of non-controlled deep learning through neuronal networks.
-A number of insurance companies experiment with new insurtech products, for example, in the field of claims management, customer handling or AI applications in risk assessment.
+The government set up a working group to study issues of artificial intelligence and a report was issued on 13 December 2019, which led to certain guidelines for the Federal Administration, but no legislative proposals resulted from that report.20 A number of insurance companies experiment with new insurtech products; for example, in the field of claims management, customer handling or AI applications in risk assessment.
 The international Blockchain Insurance Industry Initiative B3i is domiciled in Zurich.

 Intellectual property and data protection